AdityaPanchall/PizzaHut_Sales_Analysis/README.md

 - Percentage revenue contribution by each pizza type
 - Cumulative revenue growth over time
 - Top 3 revenue-generating pizzas per category
+# Conclusion
+This project showcases how structured SQL analysis can drive meaningful business decisions in a food retail environment.
+From tracking sales performance and customer preferences to identifying revenue patterns.